BachEndDeveloper/blog/_posts/2023-12-08-my-career-so-far.md

 sidebar: []
 ---

+Hi
+I want to use this post as a quick run through of my career so far.
+What I've done and where I'm going.

+Enjoy!

 ## Starting Out:
 Back in 2012, fresh out of school after arming myself with a degree in Computer Science, I delved into the professional world.
 Over time, I have done what I can to go back to school for more courses a mix of Computer Science (TDD, Architecture, Cloud development), Management, and a few certifications.